 You’ll also want to take advantage of our art museums and galleries.
 In the downtown Orlando area, these include CityArts and Snap!
 Space, as well as Orlando Museum of Art and The Mennello Museum of Modern Art in Loch Haven Park.
-Over in Winter Park, you’ll find the Cornell Fine Arts Museum (with free admission!) at Rollins College, The Charles Hosmer Morse Museum of Art and the Albin Polasek Museum & Sculpture Gardens.
+Over in Winter Park, you’ll find the Rollins Museum of Art (with free admission!) at Rollins College, The Charles Hosmer Morse Museum of Art and the Albin Polasek Museum & Sculpture Gardens.

 Orlando has a rich history, too, and you can explore it at museums and other venues throughout the destination.
 Top examples include the Orange County Regional History Center and Wells’Built Museum of African American History & Culture in downtown Orlando, the Holocaust Memorial Resource and Education Center of Florida just north of Winter Park in Maitland, and the Zora Neale Hurston National Museum of Fine Arts in nearby Eatonville.
 Explore them all!

 Orlando’s elegant malls, factory outlets and fashionable boutiques make the destination a veritable wonderland for serious shoppers.
 What’s more, some of our best shopping can actually be found at our theme parks.

 At Disney Springs®, for instance, more than 100 stores are available now and coming soon.
 They range from World of Disney — the largest Disney character shop on the planet — to top brands such as Coach, Free People and Lily Pulitzer.
 And at Universal CityWalk, you can buy rarified character collectibles at the Universal Studios Store.